antpass79/graphql-for-coffee-machine/README.md

 Thinking an easy program to learn GraphQL, when I was at work, in front of my friend, the coffee machine, I decided that my friend could be a good starting point for the goal.

-So what I wanted were 2 things:
+So what I wanted were the following things:

 - querying a subset of data
 - managing different sources